Dr. Ta Van Tai

 But these Nationalist parties could not carry out their plan; they lacked unity and had no popular base inside Vietnamese society due to their years in exile.
 They had only the hoped-for support of the corrupt Chinese generals who were coming to disarm the Japanese.
 Moreover, in organizing demonstrations and countering propaganda, the Vietnamese Nationalists were less skilled than the Việt Minh , who had abundant experience in these matters since Hồ Chí Minh, with the approval of Nationalist Chinese General Zhang Fakui, returned from China to Vietnam in 1941 ( under the name of the Vietnam Revolutionary Alliance, of which the Việt Minh was a member).

 Moreover, the Việt Minh had the support of Chinese Nationalist generals Lu Han and Tieu Van, whom they bribed with opium and gold collected from the people, and these Chinese generals forced the Vietnamese Nationalists to stay, albeit reluctantly, in the Communist-dominated Provisional Coalition Government of Vietnam.
 The Việt Minh also had support from the Third Communist International and the Office of Strategic Services (OSS), the wartime intelligence agency of the United States.
-The Việt Minh organized meetings, marches and exhibitions with pictures of their cadre killed by the Nationalists.
+The Việt Minh organized meetings, marches

 There was some restraint.
 A Communist party member asked Hồ Chí Minh, “Dear Uncle, why let those murderous traitors live?
 Please just give the order and we will liquidate all of them in one night.”
 Ho just smiled. ”If there was a mouse in this room, would you throw a stone at it or try to catch it?
 Using a stone will break precious things.
 To achieve great work, we must have farsightedness.”